 LinnStrument is part of a class of instruments that I (Roger) believe is the next revolution in electronic music performance: MPE instruments, musical performance controllers that capture three dimensions of finger movement, polyphonically.
 These instruments stand in sharp contrast to the standard MIDI keyboard, which consists of little more than on/off switches, albeit with velocity sensing, monophonic pressure sensing for the last 5% of the key's travel, and two sideways knobs to create unnatural-sounding pitch bends and mathematically-perfect vibratos.

-In addition to LinnStrument, there are currently four MPE instruments available for purchase that are of professional quality with high-resolution 3D sensing and a pitch range suitable for professional performance.
+In addition to LinnStrument, there are the following MPE instruments that are of high quality with continuous 3D sensing + velocity, and a wide enough pitch range suitable for professional performance.
 They are presented below in alphabetical order.

 The Continuum from Haken Audio consists a soft playing surface with a fabric top layer (similar to a mouse pad) in which the notes are arranged as a long continuous strip of evenly-spaced semitones.
 Each finger's pressure (expression), left/right position (pitch) and forward/backward position (timbre) is continuously sensed, and all fingers are sensed polyphonically.
 It also includes integrated highly-expressive sound synthesis for this three-dimensional finger gesture capture.
 Here are some videos: bowed-string sound, Gabriel's Continuum, lap steel, flute-like sound, plucked string sound, muted trombone sound.
 Note: the Continuum was first released in 1999--well before any of the others--and is a clear statement of the innovative thinking of its designer Lippold Haken.

-The Joué looks like a mini-LinnStrument and has the same function, to respond to three dimensions of touch, polyphonically.
+The Joué looks like a mini-LinnStrument and has the same general function, to respond to three dimensions of touch, polyphonically.
 But unlike LinnStrument, its touch surface is a fully free-form pressure-sensitive multi-touch surface, permitting any touch to be tracked from any position to any other position.
 And it comes with a variety of overlays for different note arrangements-- piano, guitar/grid, drum pads and more.
 Though the playing surface is small and therefore has limited pitch range, it delivers a very good value for its low price of 479.00€ including 5 overlays.
-At time of writing, they are accepting pre-orders.
 Joué was developed by a very creative team led by Pascal Joguet, who is the creator of the JazzMutant Lemur.

-The SeaBoard Rise from Roli Labs uses a soft rubber playing surface molded in the shape of a piano keyboard.
-Finger movements on this surface are sensed in three dimensions-- pressure for expression, left/right for pitch and forward/backware for timbre-- independently for each simultaneous finger touch.
+The SeaBoard Rise from Roli Labs uses a soft rubber playing surface molded into a shape similar to a piano keyboard.
+Finger movements on this surface are sensed in three dimensions-- pressure for expression, left/right for pitch and forward/backward for timbre-- independently for each simultaneous finger touch.
 For keyboard players, this provides the advantage of expressive polyphonic control in a familiar note layout.
 Click the link above for a video of this innovative instrument in performance.
 This instrument was designed primarily by the company's founder, Roland Lamb.

 The SoundPlane from Randy Jones' Madrona Labs is 3D-sensing multi-touch surface that samples 1000 times per second at 12 bit resolution.
 It also is hand-crafted from fine woods and finishes, in keeping with the fine musical instrument it is.
 Also, there are two things I (Roger) like about the SoundPlane: 1) SoundPlane is a completely free-form touch surface, meaning that a touch can be tracked from anywhere to anywhere else on the surface.
 By comparison, LinnStrument's Y-axis range is limited to the 3/4" height of each row, and cannot be tracked continuously from one row to another.
 2) The wood playing surface is divided into note regions consisting of a vertical rectangle.
 Compared to LinnStrument's 3/4" square note regions, this provides a longer and more usable Y-axis range.